cgwalters/hackmd/2023-containerplumbing-bootc.md

 ### Less is more!

-- No dependency on rpm
+- No dependency on rpm (ostree never had one, just vs rpm-ostree)
+- Also, the `switch` CLI is clearer
 - ostree is a hidden implementation detail; if you have to understand it *we have failed*

 ### No operating system left behind

-- Seamless in-place switch from existing ostree systems!
+- Seamless in-place transactional switch from existing ostree systems!
+- Maintain existing semantics for `/etc` and `/var`

 ### bootc install: Actually there is more